Lucas Cruikshank: Sponsorship and appearances

 In the Fred series, Cruikshank promotes various products and movies.
 He is seen using a Zipit, as well as his own products and T-shirts.
 In addition to promoting his own movies and albums, Cruikshank has also promoted the movies City of Ember, Year One, and Adventures of Power, and the artist Kev Blaze, by featuring in his song "Watch How I Do This".

 He made a guest appearance as both "Fred" and himself on Nickelodeon's iCarly in "iMeet Fred", which first aired on February 16, 2009.

 Cruikshank appeared in the Hannah Montana episode "Come Fail Away", which aired December 6, 2009.
 He appeared at the 2009 Teen Choice Awards as well as the 2010 Kids' Choice Awards presenting awards to winners off-stage.
 In 2011, he appeared on the Cartoon Network Hall of Game Awards and in an episode of Supah Ninjas.
 In 2012 and 2013 he starred as the lead in the Nickelodeon television show Marvin Marvin, as an alien "teenage" boy adjusting to human life.

+In 2017, Cruikshank stated that he was taking a hiatus from acting, although the decision was not by choice.

 Other YouTube work

 Cruikshank was originally a part of JKL Productions, a group comprising twins Jon and Katie Smet and Lucas Cruikshank, their cousin.
 Cruikshank formally left the group and deleted his individual videos.
 In January 2009 he set up his own channel, called "lucas", in which he appeared as himself.
 Between 2013 and 2014, Cruikshank partnered with Jennifer Veal to produce a series of videos on the channel, which was renamed "Lucas and Jenny," adding to the duo's popularity.
-After Jenny left the channel in November 2014, Cruikshank reverted the channel name back to "lucas" and continued to release vlogs.
-In April 2019, Cruikshank's channel name was changed to "Lucas", and currently sees over 3 million subscribers as of 2025.
+After Jenny left the channel in November 2014, Cruikshank reverted the channel name back to "lucas" and continued to release comedic travel content, paid celebrity Cameos reviews, food reviews, vlogs, and other YouTube trends.
+In April 2019, Cruikshank's channel name was changed to "Lucas".
+It currently has 3.38 million subscribers as of 2026 and maintains a monthly upload schedule.

 Cruikshank made an appearance on Brandon Rogers' Four Million Subscriber Freakout video after the latter gained four million subscribers as of June 2018.

+On June 13, 2026, Cruikshank (as Fred Figglehorn) appeared in the MrBeast video "50 YouTube Legends Fight For $1,000,000", a special celebrating MrBeast reaching 500 million subscribers.
+He was eliminated during the first phase of the competition.

 Personal life

 Cruikshank came out publicly as gay in a YouTube video released August 20, 2013, saying, "I'm gay.
 I feel so weird saying it on camera.
 But my family and friends have known for like three years.

 I just haven't felt the need to announce it on the Internet."
-Cruikshank met his current boyfriend, Australian model Matthew Fawcus, "from afar" at a gay club, and the two were introduced by fellow YouTuber Kingsley.
+Cruikshank met his now-husband, Australian model Matthew Fawcus, "from afar" at a gay club, and the two were introduced by fellow YouTuber Kingsley.
 The pair began dating on March 18, 2013.
-They are now married.